 Successful applicants will satisfy the pre-requisites established by the program.

 Sophomore class standing or higher at time of study

 Second year students may be eligible depending on the amount of credits completed.
 Junior standing is highly recommend to participate in the exchange program.

 Housing and Meals

+Students will arrange housing directly with the University of Freiburg.
 You will live in a student dormitory where you will be responsible for providing your own meals.

-For more information on program costs, please be sure to review the Budget Sheets listed above.
+For more information on program costs, please be sure to review the Spring Budget Sheet.
 These budget sheets include information on costs that are billable to the bursar bill, as well as estimated additional costs.
 Costs vary by program, so it is important to review this information carefully.

-Please note that tuition rates above may vary depending on major and class standing.
+Please note that tuition rates may vary depending on major and class standing.

 Financial Aid & Scholarships

 Qualified students can apply for the Baden-Wurttemberg Scholarship, which includes a stipend of 500 Euro per month for room and board.
 Academic Year students are also eligible to receive a full fee waiver for a four week intensive language course in September, that would serve as a conversational fluency course before the fall semester begins in October.